Grizzly bear: Big cats

-Grizzlies and black bears
+Other bears

 Black bears generally stay out of grizzly territory, but grizzlies may occasionally enter black bear terrain to obtain food sources both bears enjoy, such as pine nuts, acorns, mushrooms, and berries.
 When a black bear sees a grizzly coming, it either turns tail and runs or climbs a tree.

 Black bears are not strong competition for prey because they have a more herbivorous diet.
 Confrontations are rare because of the differences in size, habitats, and diets of the bear species.
 When this happens, it is usually with the grizzly being the aggressor.
 The black bear will only fight when it is a smaller grizzly such as a yearling or when the black bear has no other choice but to defend itself.
 There is at least one confirmed observation of a grizzly bear digging out, killing, and eating a black bear when the latter was in hibernation.

 The segregation of black bear and grizzly bear populations is possibly due to competitive exclusion.
 In certain areas, grizzly bears outcompete black bears for the same resources.
 For example, many Pacific coastal islands off British Columbia and Alaska support either the black bear or the grizzly, but rarely both.

-In regions where both species coexist, they are divided by landscape gradients such as the age of forest, elevation, and land openness.
+In regions where they coexist, they are divided by landscape gradients such as the age of forest, elevation, and land openness.
 Grizzly bears tend to favor old forests with high productivity, higher elevations and more open habitats compared with black bears.
-However, a bear shot in autumn 1986 in Michigan was thought by some to be a grizzly×black bear hybrid, due to its unusually large size and its proportionately larger braincase and skull, but DNA testing was unable to determine whether it was a large American black bear or a grizzly bear.
+However, a bear shot in autumn 1986 in Michigan was thought by some to be a grizzly–black bear hybrid, due to its unusually large size and its proportionately larger braincase and skull, but DNA testing was unable to determine whether it was a large American black bear or a grizzly bear.

+Encounters between grizzly bears and polar bears have increased in recent times due to global warming.
+In encounters the grizzly is usually the more aggressive one and often dominate in fight.
+However, healthy polar bears seem to be dominant over the grizzly.

+However, conflict is not the only result of the two bears meeting; in some instances grizzly–polar bear hybrids (called grolar bears or pizzly bears depending on the sex of the parents) are produced.

-Grizzlies and various small predators
+Various small predators

 Coyotes, foxes, and wolverines are generally regarded merely as pests to grizzlies rather than competition, though they may compete for smaller prey, such as ground squirrels and rabbits.
 All three will try to scavenge whatever they can from the bears.
 Wolverines are aggressive enough to occasionally persist until the bear finishes eating, leaving more scraps than normal for the smaller animal.
 Packs of coyotes have also displaced grizzly bears in disputes over kills.

-The removal of wolves and grizzlies in California may have greatly reduced the abundance of the endangered San Joaquin Kit Fox.
+However, the removal of wolves and grizzlies in California may have greatly reduced the abundance of the endangered San Joaquin Kit Fox.